 Under GAAP, a tax position is recognized as a benefit only if it is "more likely than not" that the tax position would be sustained in a tax examination, with a tax examination being presumed to occur.
 The amount recognized is the largest amount of tax benefit that is greater than 50% likely of being realized on examination.
 For tax positions not meeting the "more likely than not" test, no tax benefit is recorded.
-The Company has no uncertain tax positions that qualify for either recognition or disclosure in the consolidated financial statements.
+The Company reports a liability for unrecognized tax positions taken or expected to be taken in a tax return.
+The Company recognizes interest and penalties, if any, related to unrecognized tax benefits as part of income tax expense.
+See additional discussion in Note 10.